 A heat wave hit the West Coast, with seven Southern California communities experiencing record heat.
 According to Copernicus, a European Union agency track and climate change, the temperatures marked the end of the hottest summer on record.
 The world is also on track for the hottest year on record.
 Climate change has accelerated nighttime warnings, causing fires to burn more often overnight, making it harder to contain wildfires.
 This phenomenon, which occurred across the country this month, results from the reduction in the amount of water flapping in the air, which typically lowers temperatures and increases relative humidity, thus limiting fire spread.

-Wildfires increase smoke levels, with extreme fire spreading it further afield.
+Wildfires increase smoke levels, with extreme fire spreading smoke further afield.
 Canada’s record wildfires blanketed North America with Hayes as far as Florida.
-Smoke particles lodge and lungs and bloodstream streams, potentially affecting organs and causing cancers, heart attacks, pregnancy complications, and mental health issues.
+Smoke particles lodge in the lungs and bloodstream streams, potentially affecting organs and causing cancers, heart attacks, pregnancy complications, and mental health issues.
 Studies have linked smoke exposure to various health issues.

 “Fire season is lengthening and expanding,” Dr. Swain predicts a “second season” of wildfires in the western United States, following our search and extreme wildfires in July, which led to the park fire, California’s fourth largest to date, and may continue in October.